Cancer: Diet and exercise

 Diet, physical inactivity, and obesity are related to up to 30–35% of cancer deaths.
 In the United States, excess body weight is associated with the development of many types of cancer and is a factor in 14–20% of cancer deaths.
 A UK study including data on over 5 million people showed higher body mass index to be related to at least 10 types of cancer and responsible for around 12,000 cases each year in that country.
 Physical inactivity is believed to contribute to cancer risk, not only through its effect on body weight but also through negative effects on the immune system and endocrine system.
 More than half of the effect from the diet is due to overnutrition (eating too much), rather than from eating too few vegetables or other healthful foods.

 Some specific foods are linked to specific cancers.
 A high-salt diet is linked to gastric cancer.
 Aflatoxin B1, a frequent food contaminant, causes liver cancer.
 Betel nut chewing can cause oral cancer.
 National differences in dietary practices may partly explain differences in cancer incidence.
 For example, gastric cancer is more common in Japan due to its high-salt diet while colon cancer is more common in the United States.
 Immigrant cancer profiles mirror those of their new country, often within one generation.

 Infection

 Worldwide, approximately 18% of cancer deaths are related to infectious diseases.
 This proportion ranges from a high of 25% in Africa to less than 10% in the developed world.
 Viruses are the usual infectious agents that cause cancer but bacteria and parasites may also play a role.
-Oncoviruses (viruses that can cause human cancer) include:
+Oncoviruses (viruses that can cause cancer) include: